BenPru/luxtronik/README.md

 # Luxtronik

+> :warning: **New Code-Base - PLEASE READ!** :warning:
+* Backup your data before update (different config structure!) and don't use in productive environment.
+If you make a downgrade of this integration (<2023.9) restore your data backup (The entries for Luxtronik in ./storage/core.config_entries + core.device_registry + core.entity_registry should be enough.)!
+If not you get double entities!
+* This release has no more language selection.
+The HA backend language is used.

+> :warning: **Known Issues** :warning:
+* Runtime warning "untimeWarning: coroutine ... was never awaited ...". [#116](https://github.com/BenPru/luxtronik/issues/116) [#138](https://github.com/BenPru/luxtronik/issues/138) [#108](https://github.com/BenPru/luxtronik/issues/108) Please don't create tickets for this!
+* Firmware Update sensor is not "ringing".

 This component has been created to be used with Home Assistant.

 > :warning: **Use at your own risk!** :warning: